Daniel shares his experience of post-traumatic stress disorder (PTSD) and the resources that have helped him, both at work and outside of work.

 The next day the worst call came through.
 Baby.
 Not breathing.
 This is an EMD's worst nightmare.
 That night I found that I was restless and couldn't focus.

 The next day, one of the first calls I received was a sexual assault.
 It immediately shook me up because of personal history and experiences.
 After the call, I froze.
 I took time out and went for air in the car park.

 That night I couldn't sleep.
 I was agitated and anxious.
 I started to become emotional and irrational.
 I had never felt like this before and it was strange.

-I ended up speaking to my supervisor, who put me in touch with a TRiM assessor.
+I ended up speaking to my supervisor, who put me in touch with a trauma risk management (TRiM) assessor.
 We had a chat, and I went home for a period of rest days.
 But the feelings continued to plague me.